ChristianPacifici/ChristianPacifici/README.md

 ### 🌟 Featured Projects
 - [EU Patronus Social Network API](https://github.com/ChristianPacifici/eu-patronus-svc): A Kotlin-based social network backend with Spring Boot and jOOQ.
 - [Graph Manager svc](https://github.com/ChristianPacifici/graph-manager-svc): A Kotlin-based API Microservice to manage a graph with Spring Boot and jOOQ.
 Can be used for logistics
 - [Ferentum-blockchain](https://github.com/ChristianPacifici/ferentum-blockchain): A simple blockchain project in GO
+- [Costanza JWT Token Explorer](https://github.com/ChristianPacifici/costanza-jwt-token-explorer): A JWT token explorer with nodeJS backend and React frontend
 ---

 ## **🛠️ Technologies & Tools**